rladies/rladiesguide/content/rocur/admin guide/index.en.md

 >
 > *Rotating Curation (RoCur) admins*

-4. Update the admin checklist to indicate that the third email has been sent out.
+3.  📊Update the admin checklist to indicate that Email 3 (provision of app password) has been sent out. <!--# ADD LINK TO ADMIN CHECKLIST -->
+4.  🦋Post their introduction graphic on Bluesky with the following message and Alt Text.
+You should be able to pull this information from their Airtable form submission.
+Ideally, this should go out **before [6:00 PM UTC](https://www.timebie.com/std/universal.php?q=18)**.

+> *This week's #RLadies curator is [their Bluesky handle].*
+>
+> Alt text: Curator [name], [role/title] at [organization].
+They say, "[what they do in R]".

+5.  📊Update the admin checklist to indicate that their introduction has been posted on Bluesky. <!--# ADD LINK TO ADMIN CHEKLIST -->

-#### Immediately prior to curation
+### Immediately prior to curation

-1. Change the avatar for the account to the photo provided by the curator.
+1.  🦋Change the avatar for the account to the photo provided by the curator.
-2. In the bio of the Bluesky account, include their Bluesky handle after *"This week's curator:"*.
+2.  🦋In the bio of the Bluesky account, include their Bluesky handle after *"This week's curator:"*.
+3.  📊Update the admin checklist to indicate that the account profile has been updated. <!--# ADD LINK TO ADMIN CHECKLIST -->

-#### After they curate
+### After they curate

-1. Replace the curator's profile photo with the We Are R-Ladies logo.
+1.  🦋Replace the curator's profile photo with the We Are R-Ladies logo.
-2. Change the last line of the bio of the Bluesky account to *"This week's curator: TBA"*.
+2.  🦋Change the last line of the bio of the Bluesky account to *"This week's curator: TBA"*.
-3. Remove the curator's app password.
+3.  🦋Remove the curator's app password.
+    1. Go to the **Settings** page.
+    2. Select **Privacy and security**.
+    3. Select **App passwords.**
+    4. Click on the **red trash icon** next to the app password you wish to remove.
+    5. Check that the app password no longer appears in the list.
+4.  📊Update the admin checklist to indicate that the account has been reverted to its default state. <!--# ADD LINK TO ADMIN CHECKLIST -->
-4. Add the curator to the We Are R-Ladies starter pack.
+5. Add the curator to the We Are R-Ladies starter pack.
-5. Send a thank you email to the curator.
+6.  ✉️Send a thank you email to the curator.
 You can use the sample below:

 > *Hi [curator's name]:*
 >